seelprojects/MARC-2.0/README.md

 # MARC-2.0
 Mobile Application Review Classifier 2.0
-MARC is a Mobile Application Review Classifier that automatically classifies user reviews into fine grained software maintainence requests, including bug reports and feature requests.
+MARC 2.0 is the second release of our Mobile Application Review Classifier MARC.
+MARC 2.0 provides functionality for automatically classifying and summarizing user reviews on mobile application stores, an enhanced data classification engine, and a new GUI.

-##Features
+## Features

 New and Improved User Interface